usnistgov/FIPS201/_FIPS201/authentication.md

 - does not provide protection against use of a revoked card; and
 - applicable in environments with and without card readers.

-## 6.3 PIV Support of Graduated Assurance Levels for Identity Authentication {#s-6-3}
+## 6.3 PIV Support of Graduated Authentication Assurance Levels {#s-6-3}

-The PIV Card supports a set of authentication mechanisms that can be used to implement graduated assurance levels for identity authentication.
-The following subsections specify which basic PIV authentication mechanisms MAY be used to support the various levels of identity authentication assurance as defined in [Section 6.1](authentication.md#s-6-1).
+The PIV Card supports a set of authentication mechanisms that can be used to implement graduated authentication assurance levels.
+The following subsections specify which basic PIV authentication mechanisms MAY be used to support the various authentication assurance levels as defined in [Section 6.1](authentication.md#s-6-1).
 Two or more complementing authentication mechanisms MAY be applied in unison to achieve a higher degree of assurance of the identity of the PIV cardholder.
 For example, PKI-AUTH and BIO MAY be applied in unison to achieve a higher degree of assurance in cardholder identity.